Norovirus - hospital

 Symptoms most often resolve in 2 to 3 days.
 Although people may feel better, they can still spread the virus to others for up to 72 hours (in some cases 1 to 2 weeks) after their symptoms have resolved.

 Hospital staff and visitors should always stay home if they feel sick or have a fever, diarrhea, or nausea.
+They should consult with their occupational health department at their institution.
 This helps protect others in the hospital.
 Remember, what may seem like a small health problem for you can be a big health problem for someone in the hospital who is already sick.

 Even when there is no norovirus outbreak, staff and visitors must clean their hands often: